panijoanna/currency-converter/README.md

 ## 📁 Currency-converter 💵

 ## ✅ Introduction
-In this project, I created a currency-converter.
+In this project, I created a currency-converter with several currencies.

 ## ✅ Demo
 Here is my demo: